alonzi/DAACS-Intro-to-R/part-III.md

 1. In the File left click 'SCV_BasicInventory.csv' and select "view file"
 2. Explore the output that appears in editor window

-3. Exampine Line 18, but do not run it.
+3. Examine Line 18, but do not run it.
 Let's break it down.
 `StewartCastleVillage  <- read_csv("SCV_BasicInventory.csv")`
     * 3 parts
       * the variable `StewartCastleVillage`